 These pistachio cookies are soft, sweet, and packed with white chocolate and pistachios; finished with a drizzle of my 5-minute, 2-ingredient homemade pistachio cream.

-Published: April 27, 2025 by Pamela
+Published: April 27, 2025 by Pamela.
+Updated on September 28, 2025.

 This post may contain affiliate links.
 Please read our disclosure policy.

 Ever since I saw that famous Dubai chocolate pistachio spread online, I couldn’t stop thinking about it.
 I couldn’t find it anywhere, so I made my own, and honestly, it turned out even better than I hoped.
-My version uses just two ingredients, takes five minutes, and has the most addictive, creamy texture.
+My pistachio cream recipe uses just two ingredients, takes five minutes, and has the most addictive, creamy texture.
 Ever since I made it, I wanted to use it in everything, the first thing I made was a pistachio cappuccino (it was amazing!).

 Now, since I’m a huge chocolate chip cookies fan, I had to start with pistachio cookies so here we are.
 These cookies are soft, sweet, and loaded with white chocolate chunks and pistachios.
 You can use milk chocolate if that’s more your thing, and feel free to adjust the amount of pistachios to your taste.
 I like just enough for a little crunch and flavor, but you can go heavier if you want.